nguyenphuminh/planckgpt/README.md

 * Dataset: Fineweb (~3b tokens) with no overlapping.
 * Context Window: 1024 tokens.
 * Batch Size: 4 (effective batch size: 512 with gradient accumulation).
-* Muon optimizer for transformer weights, 8-bit AdamW optimizer for embedding and output projection.
+* Muon optimizer for transformer weights, 8-bit Adam optimizer for embedding and output projection.
 * Stable LR for the first 55% of the steps, LinearLR decay to 0.1x for the rest.
 * BF16 mixed precision training and other Blackwell-specific features.
 * Training with torch.compile on "max-autotune" mode.